Arborvitae – Renewal – Pioneer of Evergreens (Wands)

 When the spirt of arborvitae enters our life, it signals a time of renewal, ceremony and new beginnings.

-Native to North America, the eastern arborvitae, Thuja occidentalis, (eastern whitecedar) and western arborvitae, Thuja plicata (western redcedar or giant cedar) are often misidentified as cedars.
+Native to North America, the eastern arborvitae, Thuja occidentalis, (northern whitecedar) and western arborvitae, Thuja plicata (western redcedar or giant cedar) are often misidentified as cedars.

 In 1536, Thuja occidentalis became the first tree of the “New World” that was brought to “Old World” Europe by French explorer Jacques Cartier.
 Cartier and his crew became ill with scurvy during an expedition in Canada.
 Members of an Iroquois tribe offered him hot tea made from the leaves and bark of an “Annedda” tree.
 When Cartier recovered, he brought seeds of this “miracle” tree to France.
 It was planted in the Kings medicinal gardens and named “l’arbor de vie,” which in Latin is arbor (tree) and vitae (life) or arborvitae, (the tree of life.)